SnugJoker/PBJEffects/PBJEffects/Classes/PBJImageFilters/README.md

 # PBJImageFilters

 ## Description
-PBJImageFilters is a collection of UIImage effects.
+PBJImageFilters is a collection of UIImage filters.

 ## Requirements
 No requirements needed.